CMS families continue to push back as they prepare for transition to new feeder patterns

 He said it’s possible they would’ve supported it if they had been given an opportunity to receive more information from the district to better understand the proposal.

-He said the request and ideas “feel on deaf ears.
+He said the request and ideas “Fell on deaf ears.
 That’s what upsets us the most.”